DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/nodejs.md

 ### Bundling

-Generally, `dd-trace` works by intercepting `require()` calls that a Node.js application makes when loading modules.
-This includes modules that are built-in to Node.js, like the `fs` module for accessing the filesystem, as well as modules installed from the npm registry, like the `pg` database module.
+`dd-trace` works by intercepting `require()` calls that a Node.js application makes when loading modules.
+This includes modules that are built-in to Node.js, like the `fs` module for accessing the filesystem, as well as modules installed from the NPM registry, like the `pg` database module.

 Also generally, bundlers work by crawling all of the `require()` calls that an application makes to files on disk, replacing the `require()` calls with custom code, and then concatenating all of the resulting JavaScript into one "bundled" file.
 When a built-in module is loaded, like `require('fs')`, that call can then remain the same in the resulting bundle.